Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 ----
 NOTES:<br/>
-When filling out the password filed on TightVNC Client, be sure to suffix the ip with :5901
+When filling in the IP Address filed on TightVNC Client, be sure to suffix the IP with Display Port **:5901**